cwcromwell/docs/GitTutorial.md

 Then enter the command line example shown above, using the copied address.
 After this command executes, you should have a folder containing a local copy of the repo.

- TIP: Your username should be visible in the address, if you have chosen the HTTPS method, and if you are indeed cloning from your forked version of the repo.
+ **TIP**: Your username should be visible in the address, if you have chosen the HTTPS method, and if you are indeed cloning from your forked version of the repo.

 For more information: [Cloning with HTTPS URLs recommended](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended)

-(If you want to use the SSH method, you have to create a key pair, which will take longer but free you from having to type your password.
+(If you want to use the [SSH method](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls), you have to create a key pair, which will take longer but free you from having to type your password.
 It's not covered in this tutorial.)

 ## 6. Navigate through the folder structure in your local Git repo and find a file you would like to edit.
-(You can start with small changes like spelling and punctuation.
-Cloning is enough of a challenge for your first run.)
+(Small changes like spelling and punctuation are fine for the first run.)

 ## 7. Open and edit the file, using a plain text editor.

 If you don't have one that you like, you can download Atom, created by the folks at GitHub: https://atom.io/

-Bookmark the Restructured Text markup guide: http://www.sphinx-doc.org/en/master/rest.html
+Bookmark the reStructuredText markup guide: http://www.sphinx-doc.org/en/master/rest.html

 ## 8. Save the file on your local machine.
+This is the easiest Step, and you're more than halfway done.

 ## 9. Add the file: